mdo/wtf-html-css/index.md

 However, [as David Walsh outlines](http://davidwalsh.name/firefox-buttons), this doesn't fix everything.
 Just use the `<button>` element.

+**Good news!** It looks like [a fix for this](https://bugzilla.mozilla.org/show_bug.cgi?id=697451#c43) might be coming in Firefox 30.
+That's good news for our future selves, but be aware this doesn't fix older versions.

 <a name="buttons-type"></a>
 ### Always set a `type` on `<button>`s